pers0na2dev/imgui-editor/README.md

 # imgui.tech
 No-code UI creating software for ImGui.
 Create an interface for your application with the convenience of Figma and the functionality of Photoshop.

-The project is developing quite slowly due to my busy schedule in real life, so I decided it was worth opening it up to opsorsors.
+The project is developing quite slowly due to my busy schedule in real life, so I decided it was worth opening it up to other developers.

 Social Media:
 [Telegram Channel](https://t.me/imguitech)